Yuma Test Center welcomes new commander

-Yuma Test Center welcomed new Commander Lt.
-Col. Kevin Hicks.
 Outgoing YTC Commander Lt.
-Col. Shane Dering relinquished command to on the morning of July 18, 2024, during a change of command ceremony at Yuma Proving Ground (YPG).
-YPG Commander Col. John Nelson, Dering, Hicks and Airborne Test Force Master Sgt.
+Col. Shane Dering relinquished command to Hicks on the morning of July 18, 2024, during a change of command ceremony at Yuma Proving Ground’s (YPG) Palm Garden Conference Center.

+YPG Commander Col. John Nelson, Dering, Hicks and Airborne Test Force (ATF) Master Sgt.
 Donald Bullock performed the ceremonial passing of the guidon which symbolizes the passing of power.

+Witnesses to the momentous occasion included Yuma city and county leaders, two former YPG colonels and Marine Corps Air Station Commander Col. Jared Stone.
+The YTC workforce filled the room as they showed their gratitude for their former leader and support for their new leader.

+Dering’s wife Jessica and their baby son sat by his side supporting his final moments at YTC.
+Hicks’ wife, Amanda, their four children, his mother Connie and his father retired Lieutenant Colonel K.D.
+Hicks showed their support, and each received a small token of gratitude on behalf of the command.

 |Date Taken: